A guide to creating images for your website

 You should preview your blog post to check the images are displaying correctly before publishing.
 Once published, you can check the thumbnail image on your blog landing page.
 You can then share your post across your social media networks and again, check the images are displaying correctly.

-And don’t forget, you can get a free tutorial video showing you how to re-size and crop your images using Pixlr, simply by signing up to our blog below.
+And don’t forget to check out our free image resizing tutorial video showing you how to re-size and crop your images in Pixlr.

 Sign up to receive our newsletter centred around our monthly theme, plus our latest blog posts.